kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

 This feature is available only for Gloo Edge Enterprise v1.12.x and later.
 {{% /notice %}}

-When you enable caching during installation, the caching server deployment is automatically created for you and is managed by Gloo Edge.
-Then, you must configure an HTTP or HTTPS listener to cache responses for its upstream services.
-When the listener routes a request to an upstream, the response from the upstream is automatically cached for one hour, unless otherwise specified by sending a `cache-control` request header.
-All subsequent requests receive the cached response.
+When caching is enabled during installation, a caching server deployment is automatically created for you and managed by Gloo Edge.
+Then you must configure an HTTP or HTTPS listener on your gateway to cache responses for upstream services.
+When the listener routes a request to an upstream, the response from the upstream is automatically cached by the caching server if it contains a `cache-control` repsonse header.
+All subsequent requests receive the cached response, until the cache entry expires.

 ## Deploy the caching server